-Study finds an on-off switch for angiogenesisApril 27th, 2012 in Medical research /
+Study finds an on-off switch for angiogenesisApril 27, 2012 in Medicine & Health / Medical research

 Scientists from the MIRA and MESA+ research institutes at the University of Twente (The Netherlands) have discovered an on/off switch for angiogenesis in human tissue.
 Their research has shown that the growth of new blood vessels can be controlled by using mechanical forces in cells.
 This discovery is an important step towards making the cultivation of new tissue, or even organs, possible.
 The researchers recently published their results in the leading scientific journal PNAS.

 Many scientists are conducting research into cultivating tissues in labs.
 One potential application concerns reducing the need for donor organs.
 The chief advantage of artificially cultivated organs and tissue is that, in principle, they have unlimited availability and of course that there are no issues with organ rejection.

 Scientists are already able to cultivate smaller pieces of tissue by using stem cells.
 However, to proceed to the next step in terms of size, it is important that the tissue be provided with blood vessels that can supply nutrients to all cells.